mwpcheung/gsalogin/README.md

  	It's apple device time based token pairs. the token ticket is stored on akd-container-data//Library/adi.pb This file can store one or more  accounts device token ticket. when a device is newly active the akd process exchange an apple signed binary blob. the ticket is based on adid process but the code is obfuscated by
 	fairplay after-clang-obj compiler engine. it's hard to know what happened in the adid.
+Need this web-service? contact me.